SUMMARY: RUNNING TIME: 1 Hour, 33 Min.

 Narrator (voice only): Don Adams

-Note: Another possible inspiration might be 1977’s ITV comedy, The Strange Case of The End of Civilisation As We Know It.
+Note: Another possible inspiration might have been 1977’s ITV comedy, The Strange Case of The End of Civilisation As We Know It.
 This British mystery-parody co-stars Fawlty Towers’ John Cleese and Connie Booth.
 Primarily spoofing Sherlock Holmes, other famed sleuths ridiculed are: Hercule Poirot; Sam Spade; Samuel McCloud; Lt.
 Columbo; Hawaii 5-0’s Steve McGarrett; and James Bond.

 REVIEW: